 What’s Your ACE Score?

-Dr. Felitti collaborated with medical epidemiologist Dr. Robert Anda from the Centers for Disease Control in putting together the ACE study (18)Felitti, V.J., et al., Relationship of childhood abuse and household dysfunction to many of the leading causes of death in adults.
+Dr. Felitti collaborated with medical epidemiologist Dr. Robert Anda from the Centers for Disease Control in putting together the ACE study (17)Felitti, V.J., et al., Relationship of childhood abuse and household dysfunction to many of the leading causes of death in adults.
 The Adverse Childhood Experiences (ACE) Study [see comments].
 Am J Prev Med, 1998.
 14(4): p.
 245-58.
 Full Text.
-After detailed research Anda chose 7 areas of childhood trauma to examine (and has since added 3 more), drawing from areas for which national programs were being created in the 1990s (19)Huff Post Part Three.
-Each question receiving a yes gets 1 point, even if there have been more than one exposure or many years of exposures, for a total of up to 10 points.
-All the questions refer to events that occurred before the age of 18.
-You can listen to Dr. Felitti’s description of the questions in this 10 minute video below, or click on the “+” sign below.
+After detailed research Anda chose 7 areas of childhood trauma to examine and soon added 3 more.
+He drew from areas for which national programs were being created in the 1990s (18)Huff Post Part Three.

 Determine your ACE Score: 10 Questions about Adverse Childhood Experiences

-- Note that these questions are what were studied in the original research; they do not include all types of trauma that affect risk for health problems later in life.
+- Note that these questions are what were studied in the original research even as they do not include all types of trauma that affect risk for health problems later in life.

 All questions are prefaced by “Before your 18th birthday…” and are summarized in more detail in a youtube video by Dr. Vincent Felitti from February 2014.